 ‘Covered persons’ serve as mandated reporters.
 The Integrity Unit asks all interested parties to follow the ‘If you see something, say something’ mantra.
 All parties of interest are obligated to report their knowledge of unethical behavior.
 If an individual is approached by any other person or persons soliciting insider information, offering financial bribery, or encouraging match-fixing, they must report this incident.
 Individuals must report instances during which they were witness to unethical behavior.
 The Badminton World Federation has a downloadable ‘Whistle-blower’ form located on their website that can be filled out and emailed confidentially to the Integrity Unit Manager.
 This Speak Up and Report System not only leads to necessary investigations but acts as another deterrent to at-risk athletes who may fall prey to the pressures of misconduct.

 I Am Badminton Ambassadors

 When BWF unveiled the ‘I Am Badminton.’ program in 2015, they selected several ambassadors to promote the program.
 These ambassadors were prominent athletes, coaches, or administration within the organization.
-In April of 2020, they updated their roll call of ambassadors, adding familiar faces like PV Sindhu of India, and Michelle Li of Canada.
+In April of 2020, they updated their roll call of ambassadors, adding familiar faces like PV Sindhu of India, and Michelle Li of Canada branching more and more out into the international badminton world.
 What do these ambassadors do exactly?
 These respected athletes act as the face of the I am Badminton campaign.
 They commit to being good role models.
 They agree to participate in education and media activities.
 They encourage youth and future players to keep playing clean, honest badminton.